RIPE-NCC/ripe-database-documentation/docs/02.What-is-the-RIPE-Database/01-Purpose-and-Content-of-the-RIPE-Database.md

 The RIPE Database contains large placeholder allocation objects to represent the range of IPv4 and IPv6 addresses that have been allocated by IANA to the RIPE NCC.
 Not all of this address space has been allocated yet by the RIPE NCC to LIRs or end users.

 The RIPE Database also holds details of legacy Internet resources.
 "Legacy" is the term given to those Internet number resources that were distributed before (or outside of) the current system of hierarchical distribution by the Regional Internet Registries (RIRs).
-Legacy Internet resources were transferred to the RIPE NCC from the IANA's central registry according to the location of their legal organization contact at the time.
+Legacy Internet resources were transferred to the RIPE NCC from the IANA's central registry according to the location of their legal organisation contact at the time.

 Legacy address space represented in the RIPE Database is structured into an administrative hierarchy.
 For every legacy hierarchy in the RIPE Database there is one **inetnum** that sits at the top of the hierarchy.
 The RIPE NCC considers the holder of this **inetnum** as the top-level legacy resource holder.
 All more specifics to this object are considered to have some business or contractual or historical relationship with the top-level legacy resource holder.